 A single 16-inch strap makes a 8-inch loop.

 Combine two 16-inch straps together to make a 16 inch loop.

 Yes, please contact our customer support team for assistance. email@example.com

 No. Unfortunately, we no longer manufacture, sell, stock or support bicycles or bike parts, as of 8 or 9 years ago, nor do we know of any retailers that stock Softride bikes or bike parts.
 You are welcome to view all the products we currently offer here on our website.
 Thank you for your loyalty and interest in Softride.

 Softride no longer produces Bike Racks.
-Some parts and keys may still be available for purchase.
+Keys may still be available for purchase.

 What advantages and benefits do Softride racks provide?

 • Patented parallelogram design allows for easy rear vehicle access even when bikes are loaded